phenoscape/charaparser-unsupervised/README.md

 * what is a modifer/boundary word?
 the word before a noun is its modifer.
 The word after a noun is its boundary word.

+Learner Module Method List
+* Methods used only in one module is considered as module methods

+    Module                      |   Method Name
+*   AdditionalBoostrapping      |   wrapupMarkup
+*   AdditionalBoostrapping      |   oneLeadWordMarkup
+*   AdditionalBoostrapping      |   currenttags
+*   AdditionalBoostrapping      |   doitMarkup
+*   UnknownWordBootstrapping    |
+*   MarkupByPOS

+Learner Utility Method List
+* Methods used in multiply modules are considered as utility methods Name            | Used by
+*   tagAllSentences | UnknownWordBootstrapping / AdjectiveSubjectBootstrapping
+*   getKnownTags    | tagAllSentences / tagUnknowns